alyy-D26B8/PA-CFF/README.md

 # Position-Aware Contextual Feature Fields for Few-Shot Neural Radiance Field Fine-Tuning
 ---
-This repository contains the implementation of the method described in the paper "Position-Aware Contextual Feature Fields for Few-Shot Neural Radiance Field Fine-Tuning".
+This repository contains the implementation of the method described in the paper "Position-Aware Contextual Feature Enhancement for Sparse-View Novel View Synthesis".
 Submitted to Machine Vision and Applications (Springer Journal).
 If you use this code, please cite our manuscript.
 ## Installation
 ---
 #### Tested on Ubuntu 20.04 + Pytorch 1.11.0 + CUDA 11.3